hashed-io/Grants-Program/applications/social-recovery-wallet.md

 With social recovery fully implemented, wallet users can be more confident leaving their mobile wallets online.

 ## Scoping
-- **_Features_** - All four steps of the [Social recovery on Substrate](https://www.parity.io/blog/social-recovery-on-substrate/) article will be implemented.
+- **_Features_** - All steps of the [Social recovery on Substrate](https://www.parity.io/blog/social-recovery-on-substrate/) article will be implemented.
 - **_Deployment_** - We will deploy the wallet to iOS and Android application stores.
-- **_Maintenance_** - we will maintain the components on the mainline releases of Substrate for no less than 2 years
+- **_Maintenance_** - We will maintain the components on the mainline releases of Substrate for no less than 2 years

 ### Project Team members
 - Nik Heger - Flutter Developer